 The return values of the following functions depend much on the implementation of the FTP server at the remote host.
 In particular, the results from ls and nlist varies.
 Often real errors are not reported as errors by ls, even if, for example, a file or directory does not exist. nlist is usually more strict, but some implementations have the peculiar behaviour of responding with an error if the request is a listing of the contents of a directory that exists but is empty.

-FTP CLIENT SERVICE START/STOP
+FTP CLIENT START/STOP

-The FTP client can be started and stopped dynamically in runtime by calling the ftp application API ftp:start_service(ServiceConfig) and ftp:stop_service(Pid).
+The FTP client can be started and stopped dynamically in runtime by calling the ftp application API ftp:open(Host, Options) and ftp:close(Client).